FTQuin/windshear/README.txt

 	or too low on your approach to the runway (above middle = too high, below middle = too low)
 14. Lower the landing gear by pressing "G".
 15. As you slow down, press "V" to lower flaps.
 Do it one step at a time and adjust your flight path for optimal glide.
-Keep the glideslop indicator centered.
+Keep the glideslope indicator centered.
 	15 - Flare right before touchdown by sharply pitching upward.
 If you land too hard the gear will break and you will crash.
 16. After touchdown, immediately cut thrust to minimum, press "B" to activate speed brakes,